mbrsagor/djAuth/README.md

 # DjAuth

 > Basically the project for `Django` beginner developer for a basic authentication system.

+When I started new `Django` web development I was fetch same kind of problems.In this project frontend I will use `Bootstrap framework`.

 ###### Features and functionality:

 - Login
 - Logout
 - Registration